These actions can help you create an effective cybersecurity plan.

 Your first step: Developing a cybersecurity plan.
 Creating a thorough plan is worth the effort, as it will help prioritize your next steps and determine what your business really needs.
 Here’s how to start:

 - Create a document that lists all your physical technology assets, such as computers and servers, and catalog who has access to each.

 - Create a separate list of digital assets, such as customer records and intellectual property, and note where that information is stored.
 Note any cloud-based systems you use — any software or data you access via the internet vs. a local computer drive.

 - Once these documents are complete, use them to identify your most important assets and list potential threats to each.
 As you develop your cybersecurity plan, ensure that these threats are addressed.

-Revisit your plan often.
-Plan to review your cybersecurity plan at least yearly to make sure it stays relevant to your business.
+Tip: Review your cybersecurity plan at least yearly to make sure it stays current and relevant to your business.

 Review your vendors’ standards

 - All of your technology and Software as a Service (SaaS) vendors need to be compliant with regulatory requirements and other emerging standards, such as American National Standard Institute and National Institute of Standards and Technology, commonly cited as ANSI/NIST, SOC 2 Type II certification for data security, and Payment Card Industry Data Security Standard (PCI DSS).